 At one point I was sure I was completely stuck, but we got it out of there without having to resort to a compass and clear cutting the forest.

 The camp started out great though!
 Scouts first responsibility upon arriving at Camp Morrison is setting up their tents and campsites.
 I arrived a little later in the evening on our first day at camp.
-Before I left I had to finish up all those last minute dental appointments at my dentist office in Boise, ID.
+Before I left I had to finish up all those last minute dental appointments at my dentist office back in Boise.

 When I arrived late on Thursday it was raining some, not a lot, but just enough to get you wet.
 Unfortunately, a bunch of our Scouts had forgotten to tuck their tarps properly under their tents.